Clearer acceleration and lateral force feedback in Protern

 For coaches who track lateral g across sessions or phases of training, this change provides a more consistent baseline.

-While individual values may differ from older data, the new values:
+While individual values may differ slightly from older data, the new values:

 • Better reflect sustained force application